linkerd/website/linkerd.io/content/2/features/ha.md

 The Linkerd Viz extension provides a pre-configured Prometheus pod, but for production workloads we recommend setting up your own Prometheus instance.
-To scrape the data plane metrics, following the instructions [here](https://linkerd.io/2/tasks/external-prometheus/).
+To scrape the data plane metrics, follow the instructions [here](https://linkerd.io/2/tasks/external-prometheus/).
 This will provide you with more control over resource requirement, backup strategy and data retention.